 Cardenas, Julian (2014) The World Economic Power: Analysis of Interlocking Networks and Varieties of Capitalism.
 Madrid: CIS.
 Data, theories, and reflections on power, networks, and sociology.
 Here you can see the book trailer If you want to have this book online, email me and I’ll send you for free.

 Cardenas, Julian (2013) Fragmented elites in Colombia, aimless development.
 Alma Mater.
 Article in the media which shows the division of business elites in Colombia, i.e., there is no cohesive national elite.
 The exception is the Antioqueño Business Group, a business group from Medellin, very united by their shared directors.

 Cardenas, Julian (2012) Varieties of Corporate Networks: network analysis and fsQCA.
 International Journal of Comparative Sociology.
 I combine network analysis and fuzzy set qualitative analysis to explain the causes of corporate networks.
 One of the first articles that mixed fsQCA and network analysis

-Cardenas, Julian (2012) The networked organization of corporate power: a typology of corporate networks.
+Cardenas, Julian (2012) The network organization of corporate power: a typology of corporate networks.
 Revista Internacional de Sociología.
 The distinction between elitist and pluralistic networks based on an analysis of interlocking networks in 12 developed economies.

 Mair, Johanna, Julie Battilana and Julian Cardenas (2012) Organizing for society: A typology of social entrepreneuring.
 Journal of Business Ethics.
 Study on the various types of social entrepreneurs, identified after a content analysis of their initiatives.
 One of the articles where I learned the most.
 We found interesting conclusions on how social entrepreneurs’ initiatives can be classified as they promote social capital, economic capital, human capital, and political capital.

 Cárdenas, Julián (2006) La visualización de los interlocks globales.
 Sociología para el Futuro.
-I analyze whether the world largest corporations are interconnected.
-It is one of my first papers and I found a united economic elite on both sides of the North Atlantic, connecting North American and European business firms.
+I analyze whether the world’s largest corporations are interconnected.
+It is one of my first papers and I found a united economic elite on both sides of the North Atlantic, connecting the top North American and European business firms.

 Rodriguez, José A., Julian Cardenas and Christian Oltra (2006) Economic Power Networks in Europe.
 Sistema: Revista de Ciencias Sociales.
-We show how there is a small group of owners who control the European leading companies.
+We show that there is a small group of owners who control the European leading companies.

 If you want to contact me: